sucv/ValueInvesting/ReadMe.md

 ## Overview
 [Streamlit Host](https://valueinvest.streamlit.app)

 This is my personal dashboard for value investment.
+It support stocks from almost all the country (as long as you can quote them from Yahoo Finance).
 It is inspired or built upon the following resources:

 - The free Python library `yfinance`for accessing the internatial market data which are usually not free.
 - The Worldbank API for the Macroeconomics  evaluation.
+- The elegant snowflake chart from [SimplyWallst](https://simplywall.st/dashboard) and their [GitHub Repo](https://github.com/SimplyWallSt/Company-Analysis-Model).
 - The wonderful Udemy course [Value Investing Bootcamp: How to Invest Wisely](https://www.udemy.com/course/value-investing-bootcamp-how-to-invest-wisely/) and their materials.
 - The wonderful Udemy course [The Complete Financial Analyst Training & Investing Course](https://www.udemy.com/course/the-complete-financial-analyst-training-and-investing-course) and their materials.
 - The [GuruFocus](https://www.gurufocus.com/) and [Morningstar](https://www.morningstar.com/) for cross-validating my data and valuation results.